MERU @ Conference

 As you will have seen on our Funding and support page, MERU provides support and funding for members to attend medical education conferences through our education travel grants.
 Now MERU is establishing more of a presence at these conferences; setting up booths and providing information on what we offer within Imperial College London, as well as showcasing and promoting our members' work.
 Below is a list of confernces MERU is attending, either in it's own right or supporting members' posters and presentations.

-Once again MERU are attending the Association for Medical Education in Europe (AMEE) conference, this year being held in the Scottish Exhibition Centre (SEC) in Glasgow, 4th - 9th September 2020.
+Once again MERU are attending the Association for Medical Education in Europe (AMEE) conference, this year being held online for the first time, running 4th - 9th September 2020.

 The wide range of sessions is designed to interest all involved in health professions education across the continuum from undergraduate through postgraduate to CPD.
 As well as sessions on assessment, curriculum planning, teaching and learning, management and faculty development.

-MERU are travelling to the Academy of Medical Educators' 2020 Spring Academic Meeting this year, and will have a stand in the main registraiton and break-out area.
-Please see the link here for further information: https://www.medicaleducators.org/Learning-Together-for-Patient-Care-2020
+With the postponement of the Academy of Medical Educators' 2020 Spring Academic Meeting this year, we will keep you updated as to when this is rescheduled, and post further information then.
+MERU still intend on attending and having a stand in the main registraiton and break-out area.
+Please see the link here for further information on the event itself: https://www.medicaleducators.org/Learning-Together-for-Patient-Care-2020

 Once again MERU are attending the Association for Medical Education in Europe (AMEE) conference, taking place on 24-28 August 2019 in Vienna, Austria.
 We have booked a stand at the conference this year, if you are attending please come and find us at booth N5.